 The use of medical devices is always associated with risks for patients and users.
 These risks must be as low as possible compared to the benefits of a medical device.
-Manufacturers of medical devices must therefore carry out a risk management process.
-This process is described for medical devices in the ISO 14971 standard.
+Manufacturers of medical devices must therefore carry out a risk management.
+This risk management process is described for medical devices in the ISO 14971 standard.

 What is the legal basis?

 If manufacturers want to market a medical device in Europe, they must comply with the Medical Devices Regulation (EU) 2017/745 (MDR) or the In Vitro Diagnostics Regulation (EU) 2017/746 (IVDR).
 Both regulations came into force on 25 May 2017.
 At present, the “old” EU directives still apply.
-However, the transitional period ends on 25 May 2021, so it is high time get familiar with the new regulations.
+However, the transitional period for medical devices ends on 25 May 2021, for IVD devices on 26 May 2022, so you should get ready with the new regulations.

 Why is a benefit/risk profile important?